Raquel Leviss Shares Stunning Photos From ‘Vanderpump Rules’ Season 8 Finale Party On Instagram

 Kennedy also posted a photo of himself and his lovely girlfriend on his Instagram page and congratulated the restaurant, which his co-stars, Tom Sandoval and Tom Schwartz, co-own with Lisa Vanderpump and Ken Todd, on its one-year anniversary.

 “What a night, thanks TomTom for having me and congrats on 1 year anniversary!
-The party was legendary,” he wrote.
+The party was legendary,” he wrote on Instagram.

 Throughout the party on Monday, Kennedy was seen on the turntables as other partygoers, including Sandoval, Schwartz, and Lala Kent, danced around.
 While Kennedy and Kent were previously on bad terms with one another, they recently reconciled and released a song, which they both danced to during the bash.